 “Small Narration is for me, among other things, a piece about memory.
 Memory is a space where the pain of absence is felt most acutely.
 Especially when we think about people, we remember a body, contact, its physicality, and at the same time our whole memory is connected to their absence.
 It’s based on the body not being here anymore.” —Wojtek Ziemilski

 In 2006, Wojtek Ziemilski learned that his grandfather, a notable citizen of the city of Wroclaw in Poland, was for many years a collaborator with the communist secret police.
 To better understand the full story, Ziemilski created this lecture-performance using various forms of public address and artistic expression including personal confession, academic lecture, video art, and contemporary choreography.
 Theater intermingles with reality, private narration with historical commentary—all to cope with the painful problem of memory and the manipulations it undergoes.

-Wojtek Ziemilski is a theater director and visual artist.
-He graduated from the theater directing course at the Gulbenkian Foundation in Lisbon, Portugal.
-After returning to Poland in 2008, his first projects earned him media attention as “the hot new name of Warsaw theater” (Gazeta Wyborcza), and “the rising star of Polish culture” (Duży Format).
-He teaches contemporary approaches to theater making with a particular focus on devising techniques, the new dance’s (so-called “non-danse”) input into theatricality, and its use on stage.
-Ziemilski is one of the first artists in Poland to investigate rule-based devising.
-He is the author of the popular contemporary art blog: http://new-art.blogspot.com.
+Ziemilski is a theater director and visual artist who graduated from the theater directing course at the Gulbenkian Foundation in Lisbon, Portugal.
+He teaches contemporary approaches to theater making with a particular focus on devising techniques and the use of new dance (or so-called “non-danse”) in theater.
+He is the author of the art blog new-art.blogspot.com.